yusufshakeel/getfake/README.md

 }
 ```

-This one will get the following output.
+This one will give the following output.

 ```json
 {